 - Arrange attendance court hearing

-We will obtain a report from the registry to show the outstanding penalties and filing fees.
-The time allowed for the removal of Strike Off procedure is within 7 years of the Strike Off date
+We will obtain a Company Search from the BVI Registrar of Corporate Affairs to show the outstanding penalties and filing fees.

 The following are required to restore the company: